So you have traffic. And sales. Great job … but here’s the bad news. Now you have to find an answer to the question:

 Your home page and landing pages are usually the first time that customers can really get a look at, and feel for, your brand and products.
 They may have got a peak at what you offer from an ad or a social post, but this is when they will really start building an impression of you as a store.

 As we have already established, different stores may be aiming for different conversions, depending on their audience, business model and products.
 When optimizing your landing pages and home page it is essential to have a clear focus on what you want the customer to do next.
-A smart idea is to understand how much time, and how many site visits, your average customer needs before they make a purchase.
+A smart idea is to understand how much time, and how many site visits, your average customer needs before they make a purchase and whether they face any obstacles during their interaction with your home / landing page.
+To collect such data you can use various UX research tools that are available on the market.

 If they need a lot of time, and multiple return visits to your store, then having ‘add to cart’ as the conversion for your home page doesn’t make sense.
 Instead, target conversions such as opt-ins (to push notification, SMS, FB Messenger or email), clicks to review or comparison pages, or time spent on the page.